akashmhaske2005/AI-ML/README.md

 4.File Name: Data Cleaning Techniques
  In this file I worked on Data Cleaning  Techniques used in AI/ML.

 5.File Name: Amazon Sales {EDA}
-  In this file I performed exploratory    data analysis on the dataset caleed     amazon sales.
+ In this file I performed exploratory    data analysis on the dataset called     amazon sales.

- 6.File Name: Amazon Sales {EDA}
+6.File Name:            data_cleaning_challenge_handling_missing_values
   In this file I performed task           regarding handling missing values on    building permits and nfl dataset.

+7.File Name: data_cleaning_challenge_scaling_and_normalization
+ In this file I worked scaling and       normalization on kickstarters dataset